nayan32biswas/mongodb-odm/docs/api-reference.md

 ### Generic dict Type

-We will use this `DICT_TYPE` in all of our generic dict type.
+We will use this `DICT_TYPE` for all of our generic dict types.

 ```python
 DICT_TYPE = dict[str, Any]